 Frequently Asked Questions

-What will the community-engaged project component look like?
+- What will the community-engaged project component look like?

-Once selected, students will be asked to indicate their preference for an organization/project from a list of curated projects.
-Students will then work in teams of 3 or 4 to submit more detailed proposals for their chosen projects toward the end of the fall semester.
-The project deliverables will vary from needs assessments to capacity-building workshops or program analysis/evaluation plans.
-Students will work on their projects throughout the spring semester, with support and guidance from faculty, staff, student mentors as well as community partners.
+Once selected, students will indicate their preference for an organization/project from a list of curated options.
+Students will work approximately 5 hours per week throughout the year, partnering with local organizations in teams of 3 or 4 to submit more detailed proposals for their chosen projects toward the end of the fall semester.
+Deliverables will vary from needs assessments to capacity-building workshops or program analysis/evaluation plans.
+With support and guidance from faculty, staff, student mentors as well as community partners, students will work on their projects throughout the spring semester, culminating in a presentation at the closing retreat.

-What are some important dates to remember for the program?
+- What are some important dates to remember for the program?

 Here are the key dates to keep in mind for the program: